Alcohol and Gout

 - Are you willing to risk having a gout flare to be able to have a drink?

-Many patients reported no response to having a glass of wine with dinner, or even a glass or two on special occasions.
+Many patients reported no reaction to having a glass of wine with dinner, or even a glass or two on special occasions.
 Beer on the other hand, seems to be the least tolerated.
 There may be many reasons for this.
 Beer tends to be drunk in multiples, whereas a glass of wine is slowly sipped and enjoyed.

 - Be sure to talk to your doctor to determine which is right for you.